miku/prompteng/README.md

     "output": "What were the significant events in the history of the United States?\nWhat impact did the events in the history of the United States have on its politics and culture?"
   },
 ```

+Instruction fine tuning.

+> This paper explores **a simple method** for improving the zero-shot learning abilities
+of language models.
+We show that instruction tuning—finetuning language models
+on a collection of datasets described via instructions—substantially improves zero-
+shot performance on unseen tasks. -- [https://arxiv.org/pdf/2109.01652](https://arxiv.org/pdf/2109.01652)

 ## System Prompts